zuhl-c/audio-system_v1.0/README.md

 # audio-system_v1.0

 This is 6 channel audio processor system using
-Arduino Uno/Nano and PT2323 ic (6 ch input selector),
+Arduino Uno/Nano and PT2323 ic (6 channel input selector),
 PT2322 ic (6 channel audio processor).
 Controls using IR remote and Rotary encoder.
 Interface with 1602 LCD.